Overview of fractional calculus and its computer implementation in Wolfram Mathematica

-The Function Site \cite{site3} includes the most complete collection of formulas for asymptotics of Meijer G-functions.
-In more complicated logarithmic cases, the Meijer G-function can be represented through a finite combination of the above series with $z_0=0$ and $n>0$.
-It means that we can evaluate Meijer G-function, as infinite sums including terms $z^{b}\log^k(z)$ with already uniquely defined basic elementary functions: power and logarithmic.
+The Function Site \cite{site3} includes the most complete collection of formulas for asymptotics of Meijer $G$-functions.
+In more complicated logarithmic cases, the Meijer $G$-function can be represented through a finite combination of the above series \eqref{G1} with $z_0=0$ and $k>0$.
+It means that we can evaluate Meijer $G$-function, as infinite sums including terms $z^{b}\log^k(z)$ with already uniquely defined basic elementary functions: power and logarithmic.

 So if we have a hypergeometric type function $f(z)$ we first can write $f(z)$ as $z^b g(z)$ or $z^b \log^k(z) g(z)$ where $g(x)$ is supposed to be simpler than $f(z)$.
-Using the series expansion of the function $g(z)=\sum\limits_{n=0}^{\infty } c_n z^n$ and formula \eqref{G1} we can rewrite $f(z)$ as a single G-function.
-In more complex cases, the function $f(z)$ can be written as a finite sum of G-functions.
-Next applying the formula \eqref{DG} we can find fractional integral or derivative of $f(z)$ in the form of the Meijer G-function.
-Then we can write the G-function as a simpler function if possible.
+Using the series expansion of the function $g(z)=\sum\limits_{n=0}^{\infty } c_n z^n$ and formula \eqref{G1} we can rewrite $f(z)$ as a single $G$-function.
+In more complex cases, the function $f(z)$ can be written as a finite sum of $G$-functions.
+Next applying formula \eqref{DG} we can find fractional integral or derivative of $f(z)$ in the form of the Meijer $G$-function.
+Then we can write the $G$-function as a simpler function if possible.

-\subsection{Fractional integro-differentiation of $e^z$ and $K_\nu(z)$}
+\subsubsection{Fractional integro-differentiation of $e^z$ and $K_\nu(z)$}